Does Dry Cleaning Really Clean Your Clothes

 The Hygiene Advantage

 Dry cleaning doesn’t just make clothes look nice — it sanitises them.
 The solvent and high drying temperatures kill bacteria and neutralise odours.
-This is especially useful for people with allergies, since dry cleaning removes dust mites, pollen, and bacteria that build up in fabrics.
+This is especially useful for people with allergies, as dry cleaning removes dust mites, pollen, and bacteria that accumulate in fabrics.

 Dry Cleaning and the Environment

 This makes professional cleaning a sustainable choice.
-It also extends the life of clothes, reducing waste compared to throwing them out and buying new ones.
-In fact, studies show that extending the life of a garment by just nine months can reduce its carbon footprint by 20–30%.
-By using eco-friendly dry cleaning, customers are not only protecting their wardrobes but also contributing to a lower-impact lifestyle.
-For city dwellers, where pollution and fast fashion dominate, choosing sustainable garment care is one small but powerful step toward a greener future.
+It also extends the life of clothes, reducing waste compared to discarding them and purchasing new ones.
+In fact, studies show that extending a garment’s life by just nine months can reduce its carbon footprint by 20–30%.
+By using eco-friendly dry cleaning, customers not only protect their wardrobes but also contribute to a more sustainable and lower-impact lifestyle.
+For city dwellers, where pollution and fast fashion prevail, choosing sustainable garment care is a small yet powerful step toward a greener future.

 Why People Still Doubt Dry Cleaning

-Some people still don’t believe dry cleaning works.
+Some people still doubt the effectiveness of dry cleaning.
 Usually it’s because:

 The solution?
 Choose a professional cleaner who clearly explains the process, educates customers on what is and isn’t possible, and demonstrates real results with examples and before-and-after cases.